dhrub123/AWS/RDS_AURORA_ELASTICACHE/ELASTICACHE.md

   not see a thing.
 But sometimes our application requests data, and it doesn't exist in cache.
 This is a cache miss.
 So when we get a cache miss, our application needs to go ahead and query the database, and write the result back to the cache.
 So if another application, or the same application will ask for the same query, it will be cache hit.
 So the cache just caches data and help relieve the load in RDS, usually the read load, definitely.
 And the cache must also come up with an invalidation strategy, so that only the most current and most relevant data is in our cache.
+This pattern is also called lazy loading.

   <img src="https://raw.githubusercontent.com/dhrub123/AWS/master/RDS_AURORA_ELASTICACHE/images/DB_CACHE.png" width="50%" height="50%"/>